 We often throw away the ideas and resources we have because they aren’t exciting or new.

-Many small and large behaviors can have the potential to make a difference in our lives.
+Many small and large behaviours can have the potential to make a difference in our lives.
 If we do them more consistently, there are many other opportunities.
 Every day, floss.
 Don’t miss a workout.
 Perform basic business tasks every day, not only when you have the time.
 More often, apologize.
-Each week, write thank you notes.
+Each week, write thank-you notes.

 Progress is often hidden behind dull solutions and unutilized insights.
 You might not need more information or a new strategy.
 It’s enough to continue doing what works.